 Financial Stability and Security

 Some freelance marketplaces do Filipinos injustice.
 On their sites, they proclaim how cheap the freelancers are in the Philippines.
 “Cheap” is subjective.
 Yes, clients do pay less.
 However, they should not base the salary on the minimum wage law.
 They should also consider the value of the work they can do.
-As these figures show, base salary is not even on top of the considerations when Filipino millennials search for a job.
+As these figures show, base pay is not even on top of the considerations when Filipino millennials search for a job.

 Table 3.
 Filipino millennials’ attitude towards career financial stability and security.